blueberry-py/blog/content/post/this-month-for-pythonistas-2025-05/index.md

 ## New versions

-### Python 3.14.0 beta 1
+### Python 3.14.0 beta 1 and beta 2

-The first of four planned beta releases of 3.14 is here!
-Source code as well as binary distributions can be found on the [download page](https://www.python.org/downloads/release/python-3140b1/).
+The first and second of four planned beta releases of 3.14 are here!
+Source code as well as binary distributions can be found [here](https://www.python.org/downloads/release/python-3140b1/) and [here](https://www.python.org/downloads/release/python-3140b2/).

 ### wagtail 7.0 LTS